Telling the OTAG Ozone Story with Data

 The Workgroup has evaluated the regional ozone concentration patterns using a comprehensive set of over 600 monitoring stations from routine EPA and research networks.
 The entire data set includes 102 urban sites, 259 suburban sites, and 238 rural or remote sites (13 sites in the network are not classified).

-During the summer ozone season, the OTAG domain is periodically ventilated by air coming from outside the domain where ozone concentrations average ranges between 30 and 50 ppb, corresponding to typical tropospheric background levels measured in the northern hemisphere (Figure 3).
-It is reasonable to assume that in the absence of anthropogenic emissions, the average summertime ozone concentration would be about 30-50 ppb throughout the OTAG domain.
+During the summer ozone season, the OTAG domain is periodically ventilated by air coming from outside the domain where ozone concentrations average about 30-40 ppb, corresponding to typical tropospheric background levels measured in the northern hemisphere (Figure 3).
+It is reasonable to assume that in the absence of anthropogenic emissions, the average summertime ozone concentration would be about 30-40 ppb throughout the OTAG domain.
 Thus, with the notable exception of the Canadian border along the Windsor-Quebec corridor, there are no significant external source impacts on the domain, at least on a regional scale.
 Large sections of the domain experience average daily maximum ozone levels of 60 to 80 ppb, double the tropospheric background.
 The highest average concentrations are observed near major metropolitan areas and in a large central sub-region of the of OTAG domain along the Ohio River (Figure 3).

 What is the range of ozone concentrations?